Sidney Poitier Sees Gold, Promotes Unity & Brotherhood, & Becomes the First Black Man to Win Best Actor. From 1963, it's Lilies of the Field.

 Lilies of the Field (1963)

 Sidney plays Homer Smith, a World War II vet travelling the country with nothing but his car and the few personal belongings he needs to get by.
 Homer picks up odd jobs as he travels, and is sort of a jack-of-all-trades.
 While passing through a middle of nowhere Arizona town, Homer has car troubles.

 “Car’s thirsty.
 Can I please have some water?”

 Homer is a sweet guy, and agrees to fix the roof.
-But he makes it clear that this isn’t charity, and he squares a deal with Mother Maria to be paid for his work swiftly so he can get back on the road.
+But he makes it clear that this isn’t charity, and squares a deal with Mother Maria to be paid for his work swiftly so he can get back on the road.

 An English Lesson

 Homer stays the night, thinking that Mother Maria plans to pay him in the morning.
-But to his surprise, rather than receiving his payment the following day, he receives a new job assignment.
+But to his surprise, the next morning Homer doesn’t get paid.
+He gets a new job assignment.

 Consider the Lilies of the Field

 “Consider the lilies of the field, how they grow; they toil not, neither do they spin.
-And yet I say unto you that even Solomon in all his glory was not arrayed like one of these”
+And yet I say unto you that even Solomon in all his glory was not arrayed like one of these.”

 Homer Sticks Around

-Well, Homer takes a shine to these plucky nuns, and decides to stick around and build their chapel.
+Homer takes a shine to these plucky nuns, and decides to stick around and build their chapel.
 He builds by day, laying adobe brick by adobe brick.
 In the evenings, Homer and the nuns enjoy dinner together, and he gives them more English lessons.
 On Sundays, he drives the nuns to town in his station wagon so they don’t have to walk the long distance to Mass every week.

 But the only thank you Homer really cares about is the one from Mother Maria.

 Lilies of the Field: An Unlikely Film